 It doesn’t have to cost a lot either.
 Using Google Slides you can create a presentation for free.
 Make sure you add opportunities to talk about your products and services.
 If you’re live-streaming your webinar combine it with a special offer for viewers to make sure they don’t miss the event.

 Telling everyone about yourself on your websites ‘about’ has passed its sell-by-date a long time ago.
-Instead, make yourself a photography branding video.
+Instead, make yourself a photography branding video with the help of an AI video editor.

 A good branding video allows you to express your personality easier than trying to convey it over text.
 Tell the world about yourself; what your business is about, how you approach it, what you can do for your clients and why you’re different.